VukRadmilovic/SCADA/README.md

 ## Description

 This project is a SCADA (Supervisory Control and Data Acquisition) system implementation.
 It allows users to add and remove analog and digital tags, manage alarms, register users and perform real-time monitoring and control of the system.
+The focus of the application is on efficient control of the system.

 The system architecture consists of the following components: